 It is no secret that we live in a day and age where privacy has become a growing concern.
 Like so many industries, these concerns are especially prevalent in transit.
-With the increasing use of vehicular onboard cameras, topics around privacy and safety come to the forefront.
+With the increasing use of software and other technologies, such as vehicular onboard cameras, topics around privacy and safety come to the forefront.
 Although many improvements and innovations have been made to help ease certain tensions around cameras, most people might agree they serve an important purpose.
 In just the past decade, onboard cameras have become essential to transit operations and have positively impacted the lives of drivers and passengers in numerous ways.

 Although the core technology might be similar, onboard cameras have vastly improved over the past few years.
 Nowadays, they are capable of full-vehicle monitoring in high definition and crystal clear digital audio.
 Video capture systems offer a variety of options, all with the same goals: to ensure passenger and driver safety and to capture activity in real-time.

 Cameras strategically placed throughout a transit vehicle typically record driver and passenger behavior.
 Responding to user’s concerns about privacy, some onboard camera systems are able to blur faces and can even provide different audio playback from within any point of the vehicle.
 Exterior cameras show the immediate vicinity around the vehicle, including both foot and vehicular traffic.